🔍

 🔊

-Conditional mood (Condizionale) of the verb crollàre
+condizionale crollare.
+Conditional mood of the verb crollare

 Tempo semplice

-Condizionale presente crollàre
+Condizionale presente crollare

 io crollerei